When should I book?

 Can I use cash to pay for my onboard account?

-If you do not have a credit or debit card, you can activate your onboard account by paying a minimum deposit of AUD300 per person (cash or traveller’s cheques are accepted) at Reception.
+Yes.
+If you do not have a credit or debit card, you can add cash to your onboard account at reception (cash or traveller’s cheques are accepted).

 Do I tip while onboard?

 You are welcome to reward our onboard crew for exceptional service, however, tipping is not required.